draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

   caption="Users with App Roles" caption-position="bottom"
   caption-effect="fade"
   alt="List of three users with their assigned Azure AD Application Roles.
-The users are Anthony, Scholastica and Isodore." attr=""
+The users are Anthony, Scholastica and Isidore." attr=""
 >}}